Hey guys :)

 Must be this school.

 She figured it was another weird joke or something - like that booklet.
 Maybe new students showed up lighting candles or something?
-Some sort of tradition?
+Maybe some sort of tradition?

 And it wasn't like lighting a candle could hurt...